As of 10/20/20. All dates listed are for 2020, unless otherwise noted.

 Supplemental Nutrition Assistance Program (SNAP)

-SNAP (formerly known as “food stamps”) provides food and nutritional support to qualifying low-income and needy households.
-Clients use an EBT debit card to access their cash and/or SNAP benefits at authorized food retailers.
-Recipients receiving cash assistance may also choose to have their benefits directly deposited into their personal bank accounts.
+SNAP (formerly known as “food stamps”) provides food support to qualifying low-income and needy households.
+Clients use an EBT debit card to access their SNAP or cash benefits at authorized food retailers.
+Clients receiving cash assistance may also choose to have their benefits directly deposited into their personal bank accounts.
 Due to COVID-19, SNAP offices are closed to the public, but applications can be submitted online.